-Stakeholder consultations were held for the project with the Proponent MEE and the Island Council of the project island.
+Stakeholder consultations were held for the project with the Island Council of the project island.
 Highlights of the meetings which apply to the ESMP islands are presented below.
 Consultation attendances are provided in Annex 3.

 3.3.1 Meeting with Island Council